kos-lang/kos/doc/design.md

     if value & mask != 0 { }

-In many programming languages, the above expression is computes as `value & (mask != 0)` and it effectively tests no bits or bit 0, depending on `mask`.
+In many programming languages, the above expression is computed as `value & (mask != 0)` and it effectively tests no bits or bit 0, depending on `mask`.
 In Kos, it is evaluated as `(value & mask) != 0`.
 Moreover, in Kos, boolean values cannot be be promoted to numbers, so attempting to